burakbayramli/kod/nomadicterrain/README.md

 interpolate elevation data for any point in a region modeled by RBF.

-First create the main table `create_elev_table` which will be created in file defined in parameter `elevdb``.
-We take and store 40k sample elevation data points per degree block, e.g. lat/lon 31-32 and 40-41 would be one degree block.
+First create the main table `create_elev_table` which will be created in the database (file) defined in parameter `elevdb`.
+We will take and store 40k sample elevation data points per degree block, e.g. lat/lon 31-32 and 40-41 would be one degree block.
 0.001 degrees correspond to 100 meters.

-Once table is created, run `insert_gps_int_rows` to insert 40k sample *coordinates* (they are the same for every block), with empty elevation values.
-Sample coordinates can be created with `gen_gps_sample_coords`.
+Once table is created, run `insert_gps_int_rows` to insert 40k sample *coordinates* (they are the same for every block) per block, with empty elevation values.
+Sample coordinates themselves (random numbers to be appended after decimal points) can be created with `gen_gps_sample_coords`.
+These coordinates are locations to be sampled within each block.

 Then run `get_elev_goog` per block, to get its missing elevation data.
 This call is restartable, will always work on missing data, so